Magnesium for Brain Health: The Mineral for Mindful Minds

 Whole grainsSome lost during food processing

-Dark chocolateCan be inhibited by excessive or caffeine
+Dark chocolateCan be inhibited by excessive alcohol or

 The importance of sufficient magnesium intake cannot be overstated.